 Below are official records which the Ontario government published annually regarding the ownership of each plate registration.
 They were small passport sized books titled “List of Permits to Operate Motor Vehicles in Ontario”.
 These books were mainly used by police for roadside enforcement.

-As far as I know, Ontario produced this book from about 1903 to 1912.
+As far as I know, Ontario produced this book from about 1903 to 1915.
 After which time registrations exploded and it was likely too tough to keep track of.
-As an example, the 1911 book contains 129 pages of passenger registrations.
+As an example, the 1913 book contains 400+ pages of passenger registrations.
 The other issue was that late year registrations were never captured in the book due to the manual process (ie: record gathering and pure publishing time frames).
 In essence, they were already outdated when released.

 One of the most frequent questions I receive is: “Why are there so many out of province records in the books (ie: U.S. entries)?”.
 To this day, we operate under what’s called License Plate Reciprocity Agreements.
 These agreements allow us to move freely from one province or state with our own license plates on our cars.
 Likewise, visitors from other provinces and states can visit Ontario using their own out of province plate.
-Most of these agreements were put into place around 1915 to 1925 for passenger vehicles.
+Most of these agreements were put into place around 1913 for passenger vehicles.
 Before this, all provinces and states required vehicles to purchase license plates at the border or mail away for them ahead of time on a yearly basis if they planned to travel to that jurisdiction regularly.
 Therefore the records with non-Ontario addresses are due to this requirement.
 Likewise, any Ontario resident travelling to those neighbouring provinces/states would need to purchase a license plate in kind.
 In those days it was not uncommon to find two or three plates attached to some vehicles that did frequent cross-jurisdiction travel.

 The shear size of the scanned booklet images is too large to publish on the web.
 Instead I’ve manually transcribed the books into open source spreadsheets so that the license plate collecting community may reference as need be.
 My intent is to share this important historical data with all.
 I’m hoping to expand this section as I’m able to find more annual additions.
 Thus far I’ve only been able to find copies of the years listed below.
 If you know of a copy – possibly in your own collection or for reference at a local library, please let me know!